 In a sealed HTHP unit, the refrigerant is designed to remain within the system.
-However, refrigerant leaks will occur if pipes or other components fracture, for example, due to corrosion or metal fatigue from vibration.
+However, refrigerant leaks will occur if pipes or other components fracture, due to corrosion or metal fatigue from vibration.

-The HTHP unit should be serviced regularly, in accordance with the manufacturer's requirements.
+Consumers should ensure they service their HTHP unit regularly, in accordance with the manufacturer's specifications.
 The service should include checking for potential refrigerant leaks.
-The owner or operator should also carefully observe any change in the available water temperature, any increased power consumption by the HTHP, or any unexplained, significant increase in the time it takes to recover the tank, as these may indicate a refrigerant leak.
-If the unit controller data can be accessed (locally or remotely), check the recorded position of the electronic expansion valves.
-If they are regularly in the fully open position, this indicates a refrigerant leak.
+Consumers should also carefully observe any change in the available water temperature, any increased power consumption by the HTHP, or any unexplained, significant increase in the time it takes to recover the tank, as these may indicate a refrigerant leak.
+If you are able to access the unit controller data locally or remotely, check the recorded position of the electronic expansion valves.
+If they are regularly in the fully open position, this also indicates a refrigerant leak.
+If you are able to access the unit controller data locally or remotely, check the recorded position of the electronic expansion valves.
+If they are regularly in the fully open position, this also indicates a refrigerant leak.